aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 objects that also have a `type` property. **The value of the `type` property should always be a constant.**

-Note that `constants` and `ActionCreators` live in the same file!
+Note that `constants` and action-creators live in the same file!

 We need two `actions`: one that will tell our `Middleware` to go fetch all the benches from rails, and one that tells our `Store` to change our application state to represent the bench data in our `action`.

-Note that the `ActionCreators` don't directly interact with `Middleware` or the `Store`, they just produce objects.
+Note that the action-creators don't directly interact with `Middleware` or the `Store`, they just produce objects.
 We then send those objects through our `Middleware` and to the `Store` by invoking `Store#dispatch`.

-The first `ActionCreator` doesn't need to accept any arguments.
+The first action-creator doesn't need to accept any arguments.
 It should just produce an `action` with type `REQUEST_BENCHES`.
 Call this function `requestBenches`.

 ```javascript